-The current comprehensive analysis of projected space needs, by major instructional area and discipline, can be found in Appendix XYZ (main campus) and Appendix XYZ (Weill Institute) of this EMP.
 The analysis takes into account the current and planned capital construction and applies the State's space standards to the projected WSCH.

 X. Acknowledgements

 Bakersfield College developed the Educational Master Plan 2020-2023 with broad engagement among faculty, staff, and committees.
 Under the visionary leadership of President Sonya Christian, Billie Jo Rice, Vice President of Instruction, served as the lead for this project.
 The Steering Team held an open forum on January 16, 2020 through which over 50 attendees helped shape the development of the plan.